EmbeddEdge/FlaskWebApp/README.md

 # Secondary Account Finance Tracker

 A Flask-based web application for tracking personal finances, managing savings goals, and reconciling monthly accounts.
-Built with modern technologies and a user-friendly cookie-themed interface.
+Built with modern technologies and a user-friendly interface.

 ## Features